RollinsE/squirrel-scanner/README.md

 Squirrel Scanner was created to support red squirrel conservation work on Brownsea Island.

-During routine wildlife monitoring, conservation teams may need to review thousands of camera-trap videos to find the clips that contain red squirrels.
-This project helps reduce that manual workload by using computer vision to scan video folders, flag likely red squirrel sightings, and save useful detection outputs for review.
+During routine wildlife monitoring, conservation teams review thousands of camera-trap videos to find the clips that contain red squirrels.
+This project helps reduce that manual workload by using computer vision to scan video folders, flag red squirrel sightings, and save useful detection outputs for review.

 The pipeline can also be trained to recognise visually similar species, including grey squirrels, pine martens, and rats.
 This matters because animals such as rats can sometimes be mistaken for red squirrels, especially in low-light, blurry, or distant footage.